Python-GIS-book/site/source/appendices/index.rst

 Appendices
 ==========

-The appendices will include information about how to develop software with git, how to write and use Python script files, and tips for testing and debugging code.
+The appendices include information for working efficiently with Python: how to develop software with git, how to write and use Python script files, and tips for testing and debugging code.

 Tentative appendix titles
 -------------------------